PowerShell/PowerShell/docs/building/macos.md

-Build PowerShell on OS X
+Build PowerShell on macOS
 ========================

-This guide supplements the [Linux instructions](./linux.md), as building on OS X is almost identical.
+This guide supplements the [Linux instructions](./linux.md), as building on macOS is almost identical.

-.NET Core (and by transitivity, us) only supports OS X 10.11, per CoreFX issue #[7731][].
+.NET Core (and by transitivity, us) only supports macOS 10.11, per CoreFX issue #[7731][].

 [7731]: https://github.com/dotnet/corefx/issues/7731